tkatter/sericom/README.md

 ## Error Messages

 **Error: Custom { kind: Other, error: "failed to apply some or all settings" }**
 From what I've tested, started getting this error when opening ports with `list-settings`
 and using a baud rate >115200 on Linux Mint.

 **Error: Os { code: 5, kind: Uncategorized, message: "Input/output error" }**
- Not sure what this one is about.
+Pretty sure this is because Linux hardcodes `x` amount of serial ports in the kernel.
+The `/dev/tty*` devices are created regardless of the actual number of physical serial
+ports your system has.

+I only get this error if I try to use any port other than `/dev/ttyS0` on my machine.
+Therefore, I'm assuming that I only have 1 physical serial port which is why only `/dev/ttyS0` responds to this program and the others simply do not exist.

 **Error: Os { code: 13, kind: PermissionDenied, message: "Permission denied" }**
 Permission denied, if on Linux - see [Linux Setup](#linux-setup).
 If have already added Linux user to the correct group, unsure what the problem is yet.

+**Error: Os { code: 2, kind: NotFound, message: "No such file or directory" }**
+Supplied path to serial port is invalid/doesn't exist.